Average-case Speedup for Product Formulas: Arguments for optimality

-The guidance question is, how many different Hamiltonians are there?
-More precisely, we aim to control the size of epsilon net $N(\epsilon)$ via collision probability.
-Draw $N$ i.i.d sample from the random Hamiltonian and any pair collide with some probability we can upper bound $\Pr(\lnormp{ \vH- \vH'}{\infty}<\epsilon)$.
-Then, take a union bound over the chance that pair of random samples collide
+For a counting argument, we count the number of different Hamiltonians by the size of epsilon net $N(\epsilon)$ via collision probability.
+Draw $N$ i.i.d. sample from the random Hamiltonian ensemble and take a union bound over the chance a pair of random samples collide